Yanttttt/SimplePhysicsEngine/README.md

 # SimplePhysicsEngine

-The Indevidual Digital Solution, assessment task of the SACE Year 12 Digital Tech.
+The Individual Digital Solution of the SACE Year 12 Digital Tech.